stschoelzel/My-Shared-Compendia/README.md

 🚨 Whenever there is an update, FoundryVTT will erase your compendia. 🚨

 Therefore you want to prevent FoundryVTT to **ever** update this module.

 Alternatively, and better, modify this to your own local and custom module.

+*Remeber*  that you need to unlock your compendia to add to them.

+Compendia are locked by default, because every change you manually do will be reverted on a update.
+Thats why you need to break the update function.

 ## Default Setup